shabnamt/jointMultitaskEmo/README.md

 	- test.txt
 		JMTE test set

-**Note: Due to Tweeter set not being available to us, the paper results are not verifiable at the moment.
-The training and test sets are just samples
-However, the model is flexible enough to adopt a new genre of your own.
+**Note: You may not be able to retrieve all the tweets that have been used in this study, therefore, the paper results are not verifiable and will perhaps be different with your tweets.
+The model is flexible to adopt a new genre of your own.

 # Usage